karthik947/KucoinTriangularArbitrage/README.md

-# BybitTriangularArbitrage v1
+# KucoinTriangularArbitrage v1

 ## v1.0 | Faster than REST API | Socket API | Live Updates

-This is the new version of Bybit Spot Triangular Arbitrage Finder.
+This is the new version of Kucoin Triangular Arbitrage Finder.

 ### Key Features